bigmistqke/signal-gl/README.md

 `
 ```

-You can also declare an attribute outside the template.
+attributes can also be declared outside the template

 ```ts
 const u_vertices = attribute.vec2(new Float32Array([